markdrago/markdrago.github.com/source/_posts/2012-04-23-a-pragmatic-exploration-of-tech-debt.markdown

 comments: true
 ---

 This post explores the concept of tech debt.
-In particular I would like to disect the jumbled notion of tech debt and discuss each discreet concept in detail.
+In particular I would like to dissect the jumbled notion of tech debt and discuss each discrete concept in detail.
 In some ways you can think of this essay as a refactoring of the idea of tech debt.

 ###Defining Tech Debt
 {%pullquote%}